top of page

 Although most of the biomethane production comes from upgrading biogas (using feedstocks described above), the gasification route to biomethane can use woody biomass (in addition to MSW & agricultural residues) as a feedstock, which consists of residues from forest management and wood processing.
 Most biomethane production today is in Europe and the U.S., although these regions upgrade only a small share of their overall biogas output [IEA, 2022].

 The rise of biogas has been shaped by two main factors: Policy support and feedstock availability [IEA, 2022].
 Biogas & biomethane today account for less than 3% of total bioenergy demand, and represent an even smaller 0.3% share of total primary energy.
-In Brazil, Raízen (RAIZ4) plans to build biogas units in all its sugar & alcohol plants (nearly 40) by 2030 (w/ a budget of BRL 300 mi per biogas unit), where the (bio) gas will be produced from sugar-cane waste (vinasse & filter cake) [PH, 2022].
+However, global combined biogas & biomethane production is expected to grow by around 22% between 2025-2030, reflecting strong medium-term expansion prospects [IEA, 2025].

 Biogas & biomethane can play an important part in waste management, improving overall resource efficiency.
-Where it displaces gas transported or imported over long distances, biogas and biomethane also yield energy security benefits.
+Where it displaces gas transported or imported over long distances, biogas & biomethane also yield energy security benefits.
+Brazil’s biogas sector ended 2024 with 1,587 operational plants, representing an 18% year-on-year increase, and total production reached 641 Mi Nm³.
+Although biomethane production in Brazil remains incipient, it is highly promising: in 2024, the country had 54 operational plants, with an installed capacity of 2.7 Mi Nm³ by year-end [CIBiogás, 2024].

 There are also broader non‑energy considerations, such as nutrient recycling, rural job creation or reductions in the time spent in low-income communities collecting firewood.
 Both biogas and biomethane can also be developed at scale thru partnerships btw energy & agricultural industries.